Further tests for primary bone cancer

 You’ll probably be able to go home as soon as the scan is over.

-This test is only needed if you have, or are likely to have, Ewing’s sarcoma.
+You will only need this test if you have, or are likely to have, Ewing’s sarcoma.
 Very occasionally, a Ewing’s sarcoma can spread to the bone marrow.

-A small sample (biopsy) of bone marrow is taken from the hip bone.
-Adults will be given a local anaesthetic injection into the area around the bone to numb it.
+Before the test, adults will be given a local anaesthetic injection into the area around the bone to numb it.
 Children will usually have a general anaesthetic.
 The doctor will then pass a special needle through the skin into the bone.
 When the needle is in position, the doctor will draw a small liquid sample from the bone marrow into a syringe.
-You may feel some discomfort when this is being done but it should only last for a few seconds.
-You can be given painkillers if you need them.
+You may feel some discomfort when this is being done, but it should only last for a few seconds.
+You can have painkillers if you need them.
 The test is usually done in the outpatient department and takes about 10–15 minutes.

 Your bone marrow samples will be sent to a laboratory to be looked at under a microscope.
 It may take 7–10 days to get the results.

-If you’re going to have chemotherapy, you will also have tests to check your kidneys, heart and hearing.
+If you’re going to have chemotherapy, you will also have tests to check your hearing, kidneys and heart.

 Some chemotherapy drugs can affect how well you hear high-pitched sounds.
 So you may have hearing tests (audiograms) before and during your course of chemotherapy.